30+ Examples of Faith and Work Initiatives in ChurchesArticle / Produced by TOW Project

 Perimeter Church, Atlanta, runs a not-for-profit ministry called Crossroads Career Network.
 This ministry seeks to provide contacts, counsel, and encouragement to help job seekers find a job, a career, and a calling.
 Perimeter's Crossroads Career Ministry offers monthly career meetings that act as foundations for support and spiritual growth.
 Each meeting includes a short presentation by a guest speaker or expert in the business community.
 Attendees gain insight and instruction on what scripture teaches about employment and provision from God.
 There is no charge to attend.

-Discipleship Dynamics offers a comprehensive assessment on spiritual discipleship that you can use either for individual counseling or for groups, with a cost of between $9 and $15 per user.
+Discipleship Dynamics offers an assessment of spiritual discipleship that you can use either for individual counseling or for groups.
+It costs between $9 and $15 per user.

 Where Do I Fit in God’s Jigsaw?

 Avonhead Baptist Church in New Zealand hosts a series of Sunday evening services and mid-week workshops aimed at high school and university students who are about to graduate.
 This series titled Where do I fit in God’s Jigsaw? addresses themes related to career and life planning.
 After running this series for young people, the church discovered that a number of mid-lifers and people facing retirement are also looking for help in this area.
 An ongoing hope is that people graduating from this course can be trained to offer it to others themselves.

 Willow Creek Church has offered a 9 week workshop for people who are in transition and exploring new directions in their career.
 Bob Buford’s ‘Halftime’ resources have also been widely used in American churches for mid-lifers.

 Adult Education Modules